hamnet70/software-design-lab/templates/journal.md

 Hour 5: SQL is going very slowly.
 While I'm thrilled, now, that I have the easy editable environment of the text editor, I still find it very hard not to see the data in the database other than through selecting it in terninal.
 However, I can see how incredibly searchable data gets, just through the select command and some boolean operators or sub-selections.
 Further, the table output in terminal (when formatted with -column -headings) throws me back to printouts I'd seen from decades back--not of my work, but here and there.
 Cool.
 I've made it to exercise 7, finally, but I am still relying a bit too heavily on the videos to surpass my weak understanding of the slowly emerging big picture.

+Note: I traveled to help my family this week, so I only managed half of my technical hours.
+I will make it up over the remaining weeks, indicating them with "Make-Up" before the hour.

 Make-up Hour 6: Had a jolt of energy after our class, so I decided to see if I could build a sql database from memory.
 Did pretty well, creating (no surprise) a database with a table of a few of my students (id, first and last name, and section), a smattering of assignments (id, date due, title, possible points), and what I think Shaw called a "relation" table linking the kid to the assignment AND providing the points possible.
 I was able to make it run after fixing some syntax errors and learned that thinking through the title of a table really matters.
 (For example, I called the first table students, plural, and then kept trying to retrieve student.id or student.name, thinking only of a singular student.
 Argh.)
 I was able to CR of CRUD pretty well, which felt pretty good, pulling, for example, the student name, assignment title, and grade of any piece of work earning above a 65.

-Note: I traveled to help my family this week, so I only managed half of my technical hours.
-I will make it up over the next week or two, indicating them with "Make-Up" before the hour, as I did for Hour 6 above.

-Note to myself: practice sub-selecting
+Make-up Hour 7 and 8: (Occurred 4/28, so I am now well into my client project.)
+Applied the new homepage CSS to the second image library of NYC pics, updated the picture links (what a fool I was to create this before we decided on a homepage design).
+Created a new page (so easy with CSS!) for Accessibility and Safety info for Sabina's review.
+Skype call with Quinn and then Quinn and Sabina.

+Make-up Hour 9: Made corrections to the pages based on our Skype call: adding an explicit home button, changing the Why This Class to Why DH button.
+What a total pain in the ass that turned out to be, since Sabina and Quinn wanted to go with buttons rather than a horizontal nav bar.

+Make-up Hour 10: Created the Peek at the Code page and had fun adding comments and figuring out why the < pre > tags wouldn't work to render the html.
+Exciting to learn about & l t ; work around.
+Uploaded all to the live site for review.

 ## Week Ten (3/28 to 4/3)